dragonflyoss/Dragonfly2/docs/en/user-guide/install/README.md

-[install-client](./install-client.md) is the installation instructions of client
+[install-client](./install-dfdaemon.md) is the installation instructions of dfdaemon

 [install-manager](./install-manager.md) is the installation instructions of manager